tomzx/php-semver-checker/README.md

 ## Getting started

-As this is still an alpha package, it is not suggested to include `php-semver-checker` directly in your composer.phar.
+As this is still an alpha package, it is not suggested to include `php-semver-checker` directly in your composer.json.
 There are however a couple ways to use the tool:

 1. `php composer.phar create-project tomzx/php-semver-checker --stability=dev` will clone to a new php-semver-checker folder in your current working directory
 2. `php composer.phar global require tomzx/php-semver-checker --stability=dev` will clone it to your global composer location, so you can use it from anywhere.
 3. `git clone https://github.com/tomzx/php-semver-checker.git` and `php composer.phar install` in the newly cloned directory.

-As the package gets more stable, other means of distribution may become available (such as a .phar).
+You may also download the [latest .phar build](https://github.com/tomzx/php-semver-checker/releases).
+Note that the .phar build is generally less bleeding edge than the previously mentioned methods.

 ## Current ruleset & verification codes